Homoclinic points of symplectic partially hyperbolic systems with 2D centre: Preliminaries

-Generally speaking, the partially hyperbolic splitting of $f$ may not be unique.
+Let $\PH^r(M)$ be the set of $C^r$ partially hyperbolic diffeomorphisms on $M$.
 Note that the stable bundle $E^s$ is {uniquely integrable}.
-Let $\cF^s_f$ be the stable foliation of $f$, whose leaves $\cF^s_f(x)$ are $C^r$ immersed submanifolds.
-So is the unstable one, and denote the unstable foliation by $\cF^u_f$.
-However, the center bundle $E^c$ may \emph{not} be integrable, and when integrable, the center leaves may not be $C^r$.
+Let $\cF^s$ be the stable foliation of $f$, whose leaves $\cF^s(x)$ are $C^r$ immersed submanifolds.
+The same holds for the unstable bundle $E^u$.
+Denote by $\cF^u$ the unstable foliation.
+However, the center bundle $E^c$ may be non-integrable.